 Reps are great for welcoming parents, arranging class events, and getting the parents talking on Classlist.
 Make a parent in each class into an admin, which gives them access to some extra features such as announcements.
 Ask them to put a post on Classlist every couple of days - asking questions is often a good start, as parents like to help others by answering.
 Admins can also try to ensure that all parents in the class join Classlist - being methodical about checking who has joined is a successful strategy for getting all your parents on Classlist quickly.

-Please note, when a class is deleted then class admin status will automatically be removed from any Class Admins for that class.
-However, Class Admins will be given Community Rep status automatically when their class is removed, to avoid them losing admin status at that time.
+Please note, when a class is deleted then class rep status will automatically be removed from any Class Reps for that class.
+However, Class Reps will be given Community Rep status automatically when their class is removed, to avoid them losing admin status at that time.
 You can then tidy up your admins afterwards and remove Community Rep status if it is not needed.

 For more info on assigning admins see here.